tirthankar95/PhysicsQGen/README.md

 ## How to Run

 `physics.py` is the main entry point.
-Currently we have used the following topics.
+Currently we have added the following topics.(see picture below)

 ```bash
 python physics.py